actonmass/actonmass.org/_issues/healthcare.md

       free for every resident of the Commonwealth.
 This is an area we should be leading in.
   - title: Drug Prices
-    text: The prices of prescription drugs are out of control and only getting worse.
-We need action to ensure everyone can get the medicine they need
+    text: Prescription drug prices in the United States are significantly higher than most other countries, and the problem is only getting worse.
+We need regulation to ensure everyone can get the medicine they need, regardless of personal income or financial position.
+Unless the Legislature takes action, pharmaceutical companies will be able to further exploit prescription drug pricing for a greater and greater profit, at the expense of patients who need them.
   - title: Essential Services
-    text: Healthcare companies have closed important services like maternity in certain hospitals because they are costly to run.
+    text: Healthcare companies have closed important services like maternity wards in certain hospitals because they are costly to run.
 This puts residents at risk when they have to drive farther to get the care they need.
+Our for-profit health care system prioritizes services that are profitable over services that patients need, effectively denying patients necessary care.
 questions:
   - title: Won't Single-payer Healthcare cost too much?
     text: "**No**, in fact a Single-payer healthcare system will save up to $21